-If you own a home and have some equity, refinancing to consolidate and pay off debt can make life a lot easier.
+If you own a home and have some equity, refinancing to pay off debt can make life a lot easier.
 But is it the right choice for your situation?
-Below are four questions you’ll want to ask before seeing your mortgage lender.
+Below are four questions you'll want to ask before making a decision.

 Monthly interest rates deserve attention, especially since many credit cards include a double-digit interest fee on top of your monthly payment.
-If you’re not careful, they can add up quickly.
-Take action to lower your burden.
-With current mortgage rates near historic lows, it may be the perfect opportunity to consolidate debt and put yourself on the track to financial freedom.
+If you're not careful, they can add up quickly.
+It's time to take action.
+Rates are still low making now a great time to put yourself on track to financial freedom.

 What to watch out for: adding to your existing balances.
 It's important to be disciplined as you work toward paying off debt.
 By rolling credit card debt into your mortgage, it may leave you thinking out of sight, out of mind.
 That's certainly not the case.
 This plan is meant for borrowers who can commit to bettering their financial situation by consolidating debt.